United States Air Force Fitness Assessment

 The United States Air Force Physical Fitness Assessment (PFA) is designed to test the body composition, muscular strength/endurance, and cardiovascular respiratory fitness of airmen in the United States Air Force.
 As part of the Fit to Fight program, the Air Force adopted a more stringent physical fitness assessment in 2004 and replaced the annual ergo-cycle (stationary bike) test that the Air Force had used for several years.
 Results are stored in the Air Force Fitness Management System (AFFMS) and accessible via the AF Portal.

 Test

 Some reports state that participation at USAF fitness centers is up 30 percent since the new program was established.
-In the AF, Airmen are given a score based on performance consisting of four components: waist circumference, situps, pushups, and a 1.5-mile run.
+In the Air Force, Airmen are given a score based on performance consisting of four components: waist circumference, situps, pushups, and a 1.5-mile run.
 Airmen can potentially earn a score of 100; a passing score is anything over 75 points.
 Members must complete all components unless medically exempted.
 If medically exempted from any component, the total score is calculated as follows: Total Component Points Achieved X 100 divided by total possible points.

 Maximum component points as of 1 May 2022 are: